-The athletic department of Brown University presents the team symbol – the Brown Bears logo.
-The intimidating appearance of the mascot is meant to warn opponents about the seriousness of intentions and the desire to win at all costs.
+The athletic department of Brown University presents the team symbol, the Brown Bears logo.
+The mascot’s intimidating appearance is meant to warn opponents of the seriousness of its intentions and its desire to win at all costs.
 It symbolizes the strength and endurance inherent in athletes.

 Meaning and History

-The modern era of the logo for this university organization began in 1997 when it was redesigned.
-The key role was given to the brown bear, the mascot of the athletes.
+The modern logo for this university organization dates to 1997, when it was redesigned.
+The key role was given to the brown bear, the athletes’ mascot.
 It was nicknamed the wild beast of the American forests for its dark fur color, size, and powerful head.
-The animal is positioned face-on with outstretched arms embracing the word “Brown.”
-The second part of the team name, “Bears,” is located below and typed in a smaller font.
+The animal is positioned face-on, with outstretched arms that embrace the word “Brown.”
+The second part of the team name, “Bears,” appears below and is set in a smaller font.
 A red-figured ribbon with bifurcated ends precedes it.
 The lower part of the emblem features a bear paw print.

 What is Brown Bears?

-The Brown Bears are a union of student teams belonging to Brown University that represent it in the NCAA Division I. They are also members of the Ivy League and the Football Championship Subdivision.
+The Brown Bears are a union of student teams at Brown University that represent the university in NCAA Division I. They are also members of the Ivy League and the Football Championship Subdivision.
 In total, the athletic department comprises 28 teams located in Providence, Rhode Island.
-The most famous are basketball, football, row, and hockey players.
+The most famous are basketball, football, rowing, and hockey players.

 1973 – 1978